Azure/AppService/_posts/2025-09-08-Oryx-build-certificate.md

 ## Why this happens

-During build, App Service downloads build assets from the App Service build CDN over HTTPS.
+During build, App Service downloads build assets from the its build CDN over HTTPS.
 When a corporate proxy intercepts and re-signs TLS, App Service sees a certificate chain it doesn’t recognize and refuses the connection, causing the build to fail.

 ## What’s new